LondonJim/Book-Web-Scraper/README.md

 # Book Web Scraper

 I created a web scraper to use with the website http://books.toscrape.com.
-The information I obtained and is returned as an array includes the name of the book, the cost and the url link.
+The information I obtained is returned as an array includes the name of the book, the cost and the url link.

 ### Installation and executing